 Command Line history

-With no options, display the history list with line numbers.
-Lines
+With no options, display the command history list with line numbers.
+Lines listed with a * have been modified.

-prefixed with with a `*' have been modified.
-An argument of n lists only the
+An argument of n lists only the last n lines.

 Pressing the UP arrow will return to previous commands.